cego669/DirtyCategoriesEncoding/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-You can start making use of the classes by downloading the `.py` files (`StringAgglomerativeEncoder.py` and `StringDistanceEncoder.py`) and then moving them in your working directory.
+You can start making use of the classes by downloading the `.py` files (`StringAgglomerativeEncoder.py` and `StringDistanceEncoder.py`) and then moving them to your working directory.
 Then just import the classes as follows:

 ```python
 from StringAgglomerativeEncoder import StringAgglomerativeEncoder